 Based on the histograms and the average lengths of the intentionally and accidentally broken fragments it can be inferred that intentionally broken fragments will generally average from 20 to 30 mm in length and that accidentally broken stem fragments, although vary in length and can also average in length from 20 to 30 mm, they tend to be 10 mm or shorter and 50 mm or longer.
-Although 37 more pipes were broken in Experiment 1 than in Experiment 2, based on all three scatter plots of the lengths of stem fragments, the scatter plot of the intentionally broken fragments.
+Although 37 more pipes were broken in Experiment 1 than in Experiment 2, based on all three scatter plots of the lengths of stem fragments, the scatter plot of the intentionally broken fragments more closely resembles the scatter plot from the Mount Pleasant Site stem fragments.